-NMFS announces that the State of Florida is transferring a portion of its 2012 commercial bluefish quota to the State of New York.
-By this action, NMFS adjusts the quotas and announces the revised commercial quota for each state involved.
+NMFS announces that the State of North Carolina is transferring a portion of its 2012 commercial summer flounder quota to the Commonwealth of Virginia.
+NMFS is adjusting the quotas and announcing the revised commercial quota for each state involved.

 FOR FURTHER INFORMATION CONTACT:

 Regulations governing the summer flounder fishery are in 50 CFR part 648, and require annual specification of a commercial quota that is apportioned among the coastal states from North Carolina through Maine.
 The process to set the annual commercial quota and the percent allocated to each state are described in § 648.100.

 The final rule implementing Amendment 5 to the Summer Flounder, Scup, and Black Sea Bass Fishery Management Plan, which was published on December 17, 1993 (58 FR 65936), provided a mechanism for summer flounder quota to be transferred from one state to another.
 Two or more states, under mutual agreement and with the concurrence of the Administrator, Northeast Region, NMFS (Regional Administrator), can transfer or combine summer flounder commercial quota under § 648.102(c)(2).
 The Regional Administrator is required to consider the criteria in § 648.102(c)(2)(i) to evaluate requests for quota transfers or combinations.